- NJ teachers get Social Security, not all teachers do.

 - 1.81% of $64,545 equates to $1168 per year of teaching.

-The NJPP/Herzenberg also left Post-Retirement Healthcare out of their reports, even though $1 billion annual expense made by the state on behalf of teachers.
+The NJPP/Herzenberg also left Post-Retirement Healthcare out of their reports, even though $1 billion annual expense made by the state for retired teachers.

 Note: New Jersey's post-retirement healthcare was only created in 1987 and is an underdiscussed cause of the pension underfunding that began in the 1990s.
 Originally, post-retirement healthcare was paid by a surplus in TPAF and was part of the state's Actuarially Recommended pension payment, but New Jersey abandoned any pretense of pre-funding in the mid-1990s.
 Since then, New Jersey's post-retirement healthcare has been PAYGO.